Skip to Content

 • Nevada: #4 ($3,643)

-Conversely, states with robust tax systems and accurate withholding practices often see lower average refunds because residents pay closer attention to their actual tax liability throughout the year.
+Conversely, states with robust tax systems and accurate withholding practices often see lower average refunds — not because residents are worse off, but because their withholding more closely matches their actual tax liability throughout the year.

-State-specific factors can influence eligibility for federal tax credits:
+State-specific factors influence eligibility for federal tax credits in ways that directly affect average refund amounts:

-• Earned Income Tax Credit (EITC): Varies dramatically by state, with average amounts ranging from over $3,200 in states like Mississippi and South Carolina to under $2,500 in New Hampshire and Massachusetts, according to Kindness.
+• Earned Income Tax Credit (EITC): Average EITC amounts range from over $3,200 in states like Mississippi and South Carolina to under $2,500 in New Hampshire and Massachusetts, according to Kindness.

 • Child Tax Credit: Varies based on state demographics and family income levels.

-• Cost of living: Affects relative purchasing power and tax credit eligibility, as credits phase out at higher income levels more common in expensive states.
+• Cost of living: Affects credit eligibility — credits phase out at higher income levels more common in expensive states, reducing average refunds there.

-Despite different economic profiles, Wyoming ($3,720) and Mississippi ($3,491) both achieve high average refunds for distinct reasons.
-"Wyoming has a high median income, which results in larger over-withholding, while Mississippi has a lower median income but a high EITC usage rate of over 22%, which significantly inflates the average refund amount," explains Kindness.
+"Wyoming has a high median income, which results in larger over-withholding, while Mississippi has a lower median income but a high EITC usage rate of over 22%, which significantly inflates the average refund amount," states Kindness.

-• Energy states: Texas and Louisiana see higher refunds because energy sector bonuses and overtime are withheld at the supplemental rate of 22%, often leading to over-withholding.
+• Energy states: Texas and Louisiana see higher refunds because energy-sector bonuses and overtime are withheld at the supplemental 22% rate, often leading to over-withholding.

 • Tourism-heavy states: Florida's seasonal and part-time workforce frequently holds multiple jobs with fluctuating income, making accurate withholding difficult and increasing refunds.